-Because each house and family is unique, there is no single or easy answer to these questions.
+It's both a simple question and a complicated one.
 Most home insurance policies provide many different types of protection, and these protections often have different payment limits.
 Also, there are different types of accidents.
+The answer, mostly, is yes.

 Different accidents, different coverages.
 If fireworks set fire to leaves in your gutter, a section of your home insurance policy for fire incidents could cover the damage.
 Fireworks that malfunction and injure a friend on your property could be covered under a section for medical payments to others.
 Likewise, a section on liability payments could cover your fireworks accidentally shooting into your neighbor’s house and breaking a window.